NillionNetwork/nillion-docs/docs/nada-by-example-quickstart.md

 import TabItem from '@theme/TabItem';
 import PythonVersionInfo from './\_python-version-info.mdx';

-# Nada by Example Local Setup Quickstart
+# Nada by Example Local Setup Guide

 All examples for "Nada by Example" live in the [nada-by-example](https://github.com/NillionNetwork/nada-by-example) Github repo.
 Nada programs are in [`nada-by-example/src/`](https://github.com/NillionNetwork/nada-by-example/tree/main/src) and tests are in [`nada-by-example/tests`](https://github.com/NillionNetwork/nada-by-example/tree/main/tests).
 After you complete local repo setup following the instructions below, you can run an example from the repo locally.